Paleo Collagen Mini Muffins make the perfect bite-size snack. They’re gut-healthy, grain-free, and make a great snack or breakfast.

 And as far as breakfast, I felt infinite gratitude for the paleo collagen mini muffins I’d made the day before (no macaroni for me).
 They came in at just the right time and saved me from having to think about making breakfast.
 And not only that, but they were seriously delicious.
 Even better than on the first day.

 For me, breakfast is essential.
-In whatever shape and form it comes, I have to eat it as soon as I wake up and it has to be something that compliments coffee.
-These mini muffins are packed with collagen, are grain free and you can use the toppings of your choice.
-I went with blueberries, walnuts and allergy friendly chocolate chips.
+By essential I mean, I wake up starving.
+So these little muffins make the perfect ready-to-go breakfast I can have with coffee.
+They’re loaded with collagen, are grain-free and you can use the fillings of your choice.
+I went with blueberries, walnuts, and allergy-friendly chocolate chips.

 Tips for making delicious collagen mini muffins 3 ways

 Paleo baking was seriously intimidating when I started.
-Everything was quite different from traditional.
+Everything was quite different from the traditional.
 The ratios and ingredients differed.
 While not substantially, enough to throw me for a loop.
-But I’ve come to fully embrace the beauty that can come out of using ingredients that are delicious and gut healthy.
+But I’ve come to fully embrace the beauty that can come out of using ingredients that are delicious and gut-healthy.

 Well first, collagen rocks!
-And second, why wouldn’t you want to add a dose of gut and skin healthy collagen in something that you would be eating anyway?
+And second, why wouldn’t you want to add a dose of the gut and skin-healthy collagen in something that you would be eating anyway?
 I started using collagen in baking as much as possible and it was a bit like killing two birds with one stone, especially if you’re not a fan of adding it in drinks.

 Do you have to use collagen?

 I like options.
 I like walnuts.
 I like blueberries and I REALLY like chocolate.
 So why limit to just one right?
 I mean, if you like one over the other stick with just one of them but if you like to keep things interesting, add whichever you like!
-I find all of them to work incredibly well in these muffins and besides, it’s extra rewarding to bite into the one you really love.
+All of them work incredibly well in these muffins.
+Besides, it’s extra rewarding to bite into the one you really love.

-And one note about the chocolate chips.
-If possible, make sure you’re using allergy friendly chocolate chips.
+One note about the chocolate chips.
+If possible, make sure you’re using allergy-friendly chocolate chips.
 The ones I have found to be consistently good are these.